How to stop cats spraying?

 All cats - male or female, neutered or not - will mark out their territory with urine spraying.

 Cat's spray can be a reaction to a stressful situation.

 During these situations cats will spray urine to increase their self-assurance, to cope with emotional stress, or as a displacement strategy to soothe itself.

-While it is completely normal for cats to spray outdoors, when your cat sprays indoors it is a sign that they are feeling distressed or potentially may need to visit the vet, as 30% of all cats that spray indoors suffer from a medical issue such as cystitis.
+If your cat sprays indoors they also potentially need to visit the vet, as one third of all cats that spray indoors suffer from a medical issue such as cystitis.
+Find your nearest vet.

-How to stop your cat from spraying?
+Advice on how to stop your cat spraying?

-- When dry, spray these areas with Feliway Spray daily to reduce the likelihood of urine spraying.
+- When dry, spray these areas with Feliway Spray daily to reduce the likelihood of urine spraying

 Use of a Feliway Diffuser can help and stop a relapse in this behaviour.